chibunduuchechi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script dividing two environment variables
+a script printing a variable to the power of another variable